Fast Forward Medical Innovation

 We offer a groundbreaking innovation program in collaboration with the renowned Rogel Cancer Center.

-The Rogel Cancer Center Innovation Program is an educational initiative designed to help faculty, clinicians, and research scientists develop novel therapeutics and successfully communicate the value of their research to secure commercialization resources.
+The Rogel Cancer Center Innovation Program is an educational initiative designed to help faculty, clinicians, and research scientists develop novel therapeutics and successfully build a business case for their research to secure commercialization resources, including non-traditional funding.

 The Rogel Cancer Center Innovation Program is a collaborative initiative with leadership and support from Innovation Partnerships and Michigan Drug Discovery.